Budapest Ferenc Liszt International Airport Guide (BUD)

 Banking facilities, ATMs and bureaux de change are available in the terminals and the SkyCourt link building.

-Disabled toilets and 'Call Point' helpline kiosks are available throughout the terminals.
-Wheelchairs are available at the airport help desks, on request.
-Services are also available to help passengers who need assistance boarding or disembarking aircraft and to help passengers with impaired vision.
-Passengers should contact their airline in advance for assistance.
+Disabled toilets and Call Point helpline kiosks are available throughout the terminals.
+Wheelchairs can be hired at the airport help desks, on request.
+Services are also available to help passengers who need assistance boarding or disembarking the aircraft and for passengers with impaired vision.
+Passengers should contact their airline in advance if they require any special assistance.